 - Take a nice rejuvenating shower to fully wake yourself up (do not go to sorority parties half asleep… BAD IDEA)

-- Before, you put on your super cute Day 1 outfit, apply your makeup and style your hair (you don't want a huge makeup stain on that new skirt).
+- Before, you put on your super cute Day 1 outfit, apply your makeup and style your hair (you don’t want a huge makeup stain on that new skirt).
 ABSOLUTELY do not overdo it.
-The caked-on makeup look can be frowned upon -- it's better to err more on the side of natural if you can make that happen.
+The caked-on makeup look can be frowned upon — it’s better to err more on the side of natural if you can make that happen.
 I recommend you apply a very neutral, everyday look that would be appropriate for church.
 (For you nonreligious people, think lunch with your grandma.)
 As far as hairstyles go, here are some options to choose from.

 - Now, it’s time to put on that outfit we talked about earlier.
 (Again, see my sorority rush outfits post.)
 Keep it casual!
 As the days of recruitment progress, your outfits should get fancier and fancier.
 On Day 1, I wore a cute two piece black and white checkered set to stay casual while standing out in the crowd.
 Do NOT be afraid to push the fashion limits and express yourself, while still adhering to the guidelines.